-If any significant valuation allowance reduction were to occur, for subsequent annual periods, we expect that, our effective tax rate, with all other factors being held constant, would increase and could be significantly higher than our effective tax rate in the period preceding the period of the reduction in the valuation allowance.
+As a result of the release of our valuation allowance during 2015, we expect that, beginning in 2016, our effective tax rate, with all other factors being held constant, could be significantly higher than our effective tax rate for the year ended December 31, 2014.
 In such a situation, with all other factors being held constant, an increase in our effective tax rate as a result of the reduction in the valuation allowance would not impact the amount of cash income taxes we would pay to taxing authorities.
+However, as described below, payments under the Amended and Restated Tax Receivable Agreement may be required in subsequent periods.